February in global missions history: It happened today!

 by the ship captain) to Amherst College and then to Andover Theological Seminary.
 Neesima

-was pardoned for leaving Japan illegally and, in 1871, became interpreter of the Japanese
+was pardoned for leaving Japan illegally and, in 1871, became an interpreter at the Japanese

 embassy to the U.S. Three years later he was sent back to Japan as a missionary by the American